-The Distributed Resource Interconnection Tariff describes the interconnection requirements for generators that connect to Midwest Energy’s distribution system.
+Midwest Energy's Distributed Resource Interconnection Tariff (DRIT) describes the interconnection requirements for generators that connect to Midwest Energy’s distribution system.
 These generally include connections made on the customer’s side of the meter at farms, homes and small businesses.
-Click on the following links to obtain application forms and sample agreements.
+A complete copy of the DRIT, and Midwest Energy’s complete interconnection requirements can be found in the Renewable Energy Interconnection section at the bottom of the electric rate page.
+Below are links to the application forms and sample agreements found in the DRIT.

-The Southwest Power Pool (SPP) establishes guidelines for very large projects connected to the high voltage transmission system.
+For very large projects (such as commercial wind or solar farms), the Southwest Power Pool (SPP) establishes guidelines for interconnection to the high voltage transmission system.
 SPP procedures and requirements for transmission interconnections are in the Generation Interconnection Studies section of the SPP tariff.

-The formula for the price paid for energy from wind machines no larger than 25 kW (residential) and 200 kW (commercial) is established by Kansas law and is contained in a Parallel Generation Rider.
+With Parallel Generation, the formula for the price paid for energy from renewable energy systems is established by Kansas law and is contained in the Parallel Generation Rider.
 It has resulted in the following average buy-back rates for Midwest Energy:

 NOTE: By the law, the generator must be appropriately sized for the electric load.